wasdevents/wasdevents.github/services.md

 ### Site Selection

-We have direct experience working within venues and deep familiarity with venue contract negotiations, union laws, fees, and deep insights into what makes an event site successful for your specific needs.
+We have direct experience working within venues and deep familiarity with venue contract negotiations, employee collective bargaining agreements, and insights into what makes an event site successful for your specific needs.

 ### Vendor Selection & Negotiation